Azure/video-analyzer/edge-modules/extensions/intel/dl-streamer/README.md

 # Intel OpenVINO DL Streamer - Edge AI Extension

 The [OpenVINO™ DL Streamer - Edge AI Extension](https://aka.ms/ava-intel-openvino-dl-streamer) module is a microservice based on Intel’s [Video Analytics Serving (VA Serving)](https://github.com/intel/video-analytics-serving/blob/master/README.md) that serves video analytics pipelines built with OpenVINO™ DL Streamer.
 Developers can send decoded video frames to the AI extension module which performs detection, classification, or tracking and returns the results.
-The AI extension module exposes gRPC APIs that are compatible with video analytics platforms like Live Video Analytics on IoT Edge from Microsoft.
+The AI extension module exposes gRPC APIs that are compatible with video analytics platforms like Azure Video Analyzer edge module from Microsoft.

-In order to build complex, high-performance live video analytics solutions, the Live Video Analytics on IoT Edge module should be paired with a powerful inference engine that can leverage the scale at the edge.
-In this tutorial, inference requests are sent to the Intel OpenVINO™ DL Streamer – Edge AI Extension, an Edge module that has been designed to work with Live Video Analytics on IoT Edge.
+In order to build complex, high-performance live video analytics solutions, the Azure Video Analyzer edge module module should be paired with a powerful inference engine that can leverage the scale at the edge.
+In this tutorial, inference requests are sent to the Intel OpenVINO™ DL Streamer – Edge AI Extension, an Edge module that has been designed to work with Azure Video Analyzer edge module.

 ## Building the Docker container